MonetizedMCP/typescript-sdk/README.md

 ## Configuration

-Before using the SDK, you need to set up your environment variables:
+Before using the library, you need to set up your environment variables:

 ```env
 LOCAL_WALLET_PRIVATE_KEY=your_private_key_here